Rankin2000/automa/README.md

 * Volatility
 * PE-Sieve

-It then saves the results to an HTML file as well attempting to highlight any supsicious items found by the tools.
+It saves the results to an HTML file as well attempting to highlight any supsicious items found by the tools.

 ## Scope
 The tool is quite limited in its scope, it was designed specifically for Portable Executable files and the Virtual Machine agent was only designed Windows 7.